-An estimated 30,000 Knights and Dames from forty nations are currently organized in nearly 60 Lieutenancies and - where the Order is still in the process of foundation - about ten Magistral Delegations.
+An estimated 30,000 Knights and Dames from forty nations are currently organized in nearly 60 Lieutenancies and - where the Order is still in the process of initial development - about ten Magistral Delegations.

 These peripheral structures are themselves composed of several Sections which are in turn subdivided into Delegations.
 The local leaders, Lieutenants, Magistral Delegates and the Presidents of Sections or Delegations are assisted in their task, to varying degrees, by the clergy, who are Priors.